OliverWisn/data_visualization/README.md

 - The version 6.0 of the code has the same things as the version 5.0 and additionally has plot of the visualizing of the global earthquake data from the JSON file.
+- The version 7.0 of the code has the same things as the version 6.0 and additionally has plot of the visualizing of the first 30 python repositories from the GitHub API that received the highest number of stars.